 Finland gained its independence from Russia in 1917.
-It signed a friendship treaty with the Soviet Union in 1948, which started its history of being a neutral nation.
-This friendship treaty is “null and void” following the collapse of the Soviet Union; however, Finland still maintains friendly relations with Russia despite being a part of the European Union.
+It signed a friendship treaty with the Soviet Union in 1948, which kicked off its history of neutrality.
+This friendship treaty was rendered “null and void” by the collapse of the Soviet Union; however, Finland still maintains friendly relations with Russia despite being a part of the European Union.

 The Republic of Ireland is a neutral country.
 Japan’s constitution states its neutrality, reading “the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes.”
 Japan has a Self Defense Force that helps the country rebuild from disasters such as the 2010 tsunami.

 Tiny Liechtenstein is located between Austria and Switzerland, two other neutral countries, and has not had a standing military of its own since 1868.
 The country remained neutral in World War II and continues to do so today.
 Sweden declared itself a neutral state in 1834.
 During World War II, Sweden's neutral status was controversial, as the country both allowed Nazi troops to cross its borders to Finland and sheltered people who fled from Nazi persecution.
 In 2016, Sweden allowed NATO forces to use its land for military operations.